lakshay1341/online-bookstore/README.md

 - **API Documentation**: Swagger UI for API exploration.
 - **Testing**: Comprehensive API tests with Postman.

+## 🌐 Hosted Documentation
+A static version of the API documentation is hosted on GitHub Pages: [Online Bookstore API Docs](https://lakshay1341.github.io/online-bookstore/)

 ## 🏗️ Architecture
 The system consists of the following microservices:
 - **Eureka Server**: Service registry for discovery.